Michael Hemmingson: Awards and honors

 Hemmingson won the San Diego Book Awards Association's first Novel-in-Progress grant for The Rose of Heaven and SDBAA's Best Published novel for Wild Turkey.
 His media study monograph, Star Trek: A Post-Structural Critique of the Original Series, was a 2010 finalist nominee for General Non-fiction Book.
 He was selected as the toastmaster for the Death Equinox 2001 convention.

 He was the recipient of two Everett Helm Research Fellowships at the Lily Library at Indiana University in Bloomington for his research on Gordon Lish, Raymond Carver, and William T. Vollmann.
 Hemmingson wrote multiple auto-ethnography articles for Forum: Qualitative Research.

 Influences

-Hemmingson acknowledgedas influences Harlan Ellison, Raymond Carver, Gordon Lish, and William Vollmann for literature in addition to Wim Wenders, David Lynch, David Mamet, and Stanley Kubrick for film.
+Hemmingson acknowledged as influences Harlan Ellison, Raymond Carver, Gordon Lish, and William Vollmann for literature in addition to Wim Wenders, David Lynch, David Mamet, and Stanley Kubrick for film.
 Hemmingson was called "Raymond Carver on acid" by literary guru Larry McCaffery and "a disciple of a quick and dirty literature" by the American Book Review.